bmarini/paperclip_mogilefs_storage/README.markdown

           - 12.34.56.78:6001
       class: "myclass"

+3) Add the controller for serving the files from mogilefs and the route to such

+cp vendor/plugins/paperclip_mogilefs_storage/app/controller/mogile_controller.rb app/controller/mogile_controller.rb

+in config/routes.rb

+map.mogile '/system/*path', :controller => 'mogile', :action => 'show'

 3) Profit! :)

 You can also use MogileFS only for certain attachments.
 In this case you should